J-81/GeneLab_Data_Processing-1/Bisulfite_Sequencing/GL-DPPD-XXXX.md

 **Parameter Definitions:**

-* `--bedGraph` - specifies to generate a bedGraph-formatted file of methylated CpGs (see bismark docs [here](https://github.com/FelixKrueger/Bismark/tree/master/Docs#optional-bedgraph-output)
+* `--bedGraph` - specifies to generate a bedGraph-formatted file of methylated CpGs (see bismark docs [here](https://github.com/FelixKrueger/Bismark/tree/master/)Docs#optional-bedgraph-output)
-* `--gzip` - specifies to gzip-compress teh larger output files
+* `--gzip` - specifies to gzip-compress the larger output files
 * `--comprehensive` - specifies to merge all four possible strand-specific methylation outputs into context-dependent output files
 * `--ignore_r2` - allows specifying how many bases to ignore from the 5' end of the reverse reads (bismark docs recommend 2, see [here](https://github.com/FelixKrueger/Bismark/tree/master/Docs#appendix-iii-bismark-methylation-extractor))
 * `--ignore_3prime_r2` - allows specifying how many bases to ignore from the 3' end of the reverse reads (this is utilized in the [nf-core methylseq workflow](https://nf-co.re/methylseq), set at [this line](https://github.com/nf-core/methylseq/blob/03972a686bedeb2920803cd575f4d671e9135af0/main.nf#L643))